Bjor91/SaveItF/README.md

 - Allow user to set goals in reducing expenses or increasing savings in relation to previous months (maybe compare with similar month, last year)
 - Gamification: allow user to achieve some sort of badge/level/achievement to be shared locally amongst friends (like Strava).
 Not sure how this would be implented.
-- I wanted to implement a chat.gpt promp with the users Goal-description: Motivating someone requires understanding their goals, aspirations, and reasons behind those goals.
+- I wanted to implement a chat.gpt promp with the users Goal-description.
+Below is what chat.GPT thinks it would contribute with if I had the know-how:

+Motivating someone requires understanding their goals, aspirations, and reasons behind those goals.
 So, if you were to tell me what you're saving for, I would use a mix of empathy, visualization, and positive reinforcement to motivate you.
-Below is what chat.GPT would contribute with if I had the know-how.

 Your Goal: "I'm saving up for a two-week vacation to Japan."